skip to main content

 What Type of IRA Allows for Tax-Deductible Contributions?

 While a Roth IRA offers significant tax advantages, contributions to a Roth are never tax-deductible.
 That’s because you are contributing to your account with post-tax money and will not owe taxes when you start taking distributions, enabling you to withdraw tax-free.
+On the other hand, a traditional IRA offers two unique tax benefits to investors:

 1. Contributions grow in your account tax-deferred until you are ready to take distributions.